vuejs/v2.vuejs.org/src/api/index.md

   When used on a normal element, it listens to **native DOM events** only.
 When used on a custom element component, it also listens to **custom events** emitted on that child component.

+  When listening to native DOM events, the method receives the native event as the only argument.
+If using inline statement, the statement has access to the special `$event` property: `v-on:click="handle('ok', $event)"`.

+  **1.0.11+** When listening the custom events, inline statements have access to the special `$arguments` property, which is an array of the additional arguments passed to the child components' `$emit` call.

 - **Example:**

   ``` html